Accommodation on the Swansea Campus

 What laundry facilities are available?

 Card operated washing machines and dryers are present and are located on the second floor.

 Who is responsible for cleaning?

 All students living in halls of residence are responsible for keeping the accommodation clean and tidy.
 A team of cleaners (both male and female) will enter the building every working day between 8.00am and 3.00pm to top up cleaning in kitchens and corridors.
 Note, they do not wash dishes.
 Students are expected to clean their own study bedroom.

 Parcels and recorded letters can be collected from the Accommodation Office, which is situated on the ground floor.
 Letters are placed in the pigeon holes outside the Accommodation Office.

 Can I stay on Campus during the holidays?

-Your license agreement covers the use of your room for 38 weeks, which includes the Christmas and Easter holidays.
-If you would like to stay on Campus during the summer holiday, arrangements can be made with the Accommodation Officer.
+Your license agreement covers the use of your room for 40 weeks, which includes the Christmas and Easter holidays.